 |Horse Island (Sackets Harbor), NY|

 Description: During the War of 1812, Sackets Harbor served as headquarters for the U.S. Navy on the Great Lakes and was also home to a multitude of shipwrights, carpenters, and sailors who helped construct and man the fleet.
-On the morning of May 29, 1813, Sir George Prevost, Governor General of Canada, attacked Sackets Harbor hoping to score a convincing victory while the majority of the American forces were attacking Fort George at the other end of Lake Ontario.
+On the morning of May 29, 1813, Sir George Prevost, governor-in-chief of British North America, attacked Sackets Harbor hoping to score a convincing victory while the majority of the American forces were attacking Fort George at the other end of Lake Ontario.
 The British landed on Horse Island, which is located a mile or so west of the harbor and attached to the mainland at low tide by a causeway.
 Local volunteer militiamen quickly deserted the island and joined other militiamen and regulars on the mainland to defend the causeway.

 On March 3, 1831, Congress appropriated $4,000 for a lighthouse near Sackets Harbor, and the following month, the State of New York ceded jurisdiction over Horse Island, which the federal government had purchased from T.L.
 Ogden for $500.
 Later that year, a one-and-a-half-story keeper’s dwelling with a tower protruding from the center of its pitched roof was built on the island.